nguyet33/My-Quiz/README.md

 THEN I can save my initials and score

 ## Description
+THe users will have a series of question to test their knowlege on coding terms and langauge.
+The goal is to have the highest scores possible.

 ## Usage
 Usage of this assigment is to allow me to pratice my skills.
 THe app itself is a quiz application where I can input in questions and correct answers for the users.